demisto/content/Packs/Mattermost/Integrations/MattermostV2/MattermostV2_description.md

 ### For sending messages using the ChatBot app and mirroring

-To enable the integration to communicate directly with Mattermost for mirroring or to send messages by Mattermost chatbot, make sure you have the following parameters:
+To enable a direct communication with Mattermost for mirroring and sending messages by a Mattermost chat bot, make sure both of *Long running instance* and *Enabled Incident Mirroring* parameters are checked.

-- Long running instance enabled
-- Bot Access Token
-- Enable Incident Mirroring